 You probably know that we have a strong preference against vinyl mattress covers.
 We do realize it has some benefits - namely waterproof and stain resistant - but we do not like the risk of any chemical off-gassing.

 The mattress is also made in the USA and has a 7-year warranty to protect you against any defects related to craftsmanship.
-Given the vinyl cover, it's like this mattress will last your family only a couple years, especially if you live in a relatively dry are of the country (like Arizona, Nevada, etc).
+Given the vinyl cover, it's like this mattress will last your family only a couple of years, especially if you live in a relatively dry area of the country (like Arizona, Nevada, etc).

 Delta Twinkle Stars versus Serta Perfect Start

-The Delta Twinkle Stars might seem a little familiar to those with keen eye for detail.
+The Delta Twinkle Stars might seem a little familiar to those with a keen eye for detail.
 That's because it's the same mattress as the Serta Perfect Start.